 Schedule and travel

 Registration and the welcome reception happen Thursday, June 5th.
 Programming takes place all day Friday the 6th and Saturday the 7th, culminating in the closing banquet Saturday evening.
-The Park Plaza hotel will extend special FCA pricing on rooms ($89 plus tax) for three days before and after the conference.
+The Park Plaza hotel will extend special FCA pricing on rooms ($89 plus tax, same price for singles and doubles) for three days before and after the conference.
 Come early and explore the Twin Cities, home of the Mall of America.
 Friday night has no events scheduled, so take a night on the town!